weikangg/PropertyIQ/README.md

 Email: <Your valid gmail email which should be the same as the Gmail Email you used to get the Gmail App Password>
 Password: sc2006_1234
 ```
+**Note:** It is normal if you can't see the password appearing on the screen even when you are typing something.
+This is for **security reasons!**

 > Setting up and running the server
 ```